ReDiff: Reliability-Guided Diffusion for Trustworthy Ultra-Low-Field to High-Field MRI Synthesis: Methodology

-where $\hat{y}$ and $y$ denote the synthesized and ground-truth HF images, respectively.
-The first two terms enforce pixel-wise accuracy and structural consistency. $\mathcal{L}_{\mathrm{adv}}$ denotes the adversarial loss that encourages realistic high-frequency details, and $\mathcal{L}_{\mathrm{cyc}}$ represents the cycle-consistency loss that regularizes cross-domain mapping stability.
-The hyperparameters $\lambda_1$–$\lambda_4$ balance different objectives.
+is the standard diffusion loss, and $\hat{y}$ and $y$ denote the synthesized and ground-truth HF images, respectively.
+The $L_1$ and SSIM terms enforce pixel-wise accuracy and structural consistency. $\mathcal{L}_{\mathrm{adv}}$ denotes an image-level adversarial regularizer that encourages realistic high-frequency details, while $\mathcal{L}_{\mathrm{cyc}}$ denotes a cycle-consistency regularizer for stabilizing the LF$\leftrightarrow$HF mapping during training.
+The hyperparameters $\lambda_1$--$\lambda_4$ balance the auxiliary regularizers.